 The complexity of the blood inventory-management problem is due primarily to the perishability of blood, the uncertainties involved in its availability to the RBC, and the fluctuating demands and usages at the HBBs.
 Too, there are large variations in the sizes of the HBBs to be supplied, in the relative occurrence of the different blood groups, and in the mix of whole blood and blood products used at each HBB.
-Finally, the performance of a regional (or hospital) bloodmanagement system can be evaluated in terms of multiple criteria

-(or objectives), some of which conflict (e.g., availability vs. utilization of blood at an HBB), or involve costs that are difficult to estimate (e.g., the cost of unavailability).
+Finally, the performance of a regional (or hospital) blood-management system can be evaluated in terms of multiple criteria (or objectives), some of which conflict (e.g., availability vs. utilization of blood at an HBB), or involve costs that are difficult to estimate (e.g., the cost of unavailability).

-As a result of this complexity, regional blood management systems have historically been decentralized and reactive in nature, characterized by the HBBs placing daily orders to bring their inventory to what each considered a safe value, and the RBC trying to fill these orders, as they came, while keeping a necessary buffer in the stock.
+As a result of this complexity, regional blood management systems have historically been decentralized and reactive in nature. characterized by the HBBs placing daily orders to bring their inventory to what each considered a safe value, and the RBC trying to fill these orders as they came, while keeping a necessary buffer in the stock.
 This created a feeling of uncertainty, as a result of which HBBs have generally tried to maintain high inventories of most of the 8 different types of each of these products in order to provide high availability to satisfy patient needs, and have accepted the low utilization resulting from spoilage.
-Consequently, the national utilization rate of whole blood and red blood cells prior to expiration was estimated to be only 80 percent in 1974.
+Consequently, the national utilization rate of whole blood and red blood cells prior to expiration was estimated to be only 80 per cent in 1974.

-After becoming thoroughly familiar with the practical operations of the Long Island blood distribution system, which was the test bed for their analysis, Brodheim and Prastacos reasoned that three important management concepts should be introduced into the approach that they were exploring:
+After studying the Long Island blooddistribution system, which was the test bed for their analysis, Brodheim and Prastacos reasoned that three important management concepts should be introduced into the approach they were exploring.

-Instead of individual ordering from every HBB, a regional management system has to be developed that will allocate most of the available regional resources among the HBBs so that they are utilized most efficiently.
-This calls for some form of centralized decision making at the RBC, which will operate under objectives of overall regional efficiency, as opposed to the existing mode of decentralized decision making, operating under objectives of local (i.e., HBB) efficiency.

-Any regional strategy that allocates blood products to be retained until transfused or outdated will result in low utilization, especially in the case of the small-usage HBBs which, in aggregate, account for the largest part of overall blood usage.
-Consequently, some form of blood "rotation" is required whereby freshly processed blood is sent to an HBB, from which it may be returned, some time later, for redistribution according to the regional strategy.

-It is also desirable that a significant portion of the periodic deliveries to the HBBs be prescheduled.
-This way the uncertainty of supply faced by the HBBs is reduced, with a resulting improvement in the planning of operations, and the utilization of their resources.
+- 1) The institution of a regional management system to allocate the regional resources among the HBB's would increase the efficiency of resource utilization.
+This would call for some form of centralized decision-making at the RBC, which would operate under the objective of overall regional efficiency. - 2) Some form of blood "rotation" would be required, whereby freshly processed blood would be sent to an HBB from which it might be returned some time later, for redistribution according to the regional strategy.
+Any regional strategy that allocates blood products to be retained until transfused or outdated would result in low utilization, especially in the case of the small-usage HBB's which, in aggregate, account for the largest part of overall blood usage. - 3) It would also be desirable for a significant portion of the periodic deliveries to the HBB's to be prescheduled.
+In this way the uncertainty of supply faced by the HBB's would be reduced, with a resulting improvement in the planning of operations and the utilization of resources.

-While a brief sketch can only suggest the depth and subtlety of the analysis, it is nonetheless helpful in understanding the nature of the results.

-The blood needs of an HBB can be expressed as the demand (that is, the number of units required to be on hand for possible transfusion) and the usage, (that is, the number of units actually transfused).
-On the other hand, from the RBC point of view, the effectiveness of the supply management can be measured in terms of two rates: the availability rate (that is, the fraction of days when the inventory of a given blood type on hand is sufficient to meet the demand), and the utilization rate (that is, the fraction of the supply that is transfused).
-The first task of the analysts was therefore to devise a model that translates demand and usage to availability and utilization rates as functions of RBC blood-distribution policies and HBB blood-stocking policies.
+The blood needs of an HBB can be expressed as the demand (that is, the number of units required to be on hand for possible transfusion) and the usage (that is, the number of units actually transfused).
+However, from the RBC point of view, the effectiveness of the supply management can be measured in terms of two rates: the availability rate (that is, the fraction of days when the inventory of a given blood type on hand is sufficient to meet the demand) and the utilization rate (that is, the fraction of the supply that is transfused).
+The first task of the analysts was therefore to devise a model that translated demand and usage to availability and utilization rates as functions of RBC blood-distribution policies and HBB blood-stocking policies.